Tech & Engineering

 Structural rigidity.
 The closed-deck design braces each cylinder bore fully around its circumference, resisting the deformation that high turbo boost pressures would otherwise cause.

 Higher power ceiling.
-Because the block can handle greater combustion loads without compromising bore geometry, engineers have headroom to tune for more power — a key reason the same basic architecture supports outputs ranging from 350 kW in the C 63 S to 470 kW in the GT Black Series.
+Because the block can handle greater combustion loads without compromising bore geometry, engineers have headroom to tune for more power, a key reason the same basic architecture supports a wide output range across the M176, M177, and M178 family, from 340 kW at entry level to 537 kW in the GT Black Series.
+For a technical companion on another AMG V8 in this lineage, see our breakdown of the N63 to S63 evolution.

 Key Takeaways

-• NANOSLIDE coating replaces cast iron cylinder liners with a harder, smoother iron-carbon alloy applied by twin-wire arc spraying, cutting friction, improving durability, and reducing weight.
+NANOSLIDE coating replaces cast iron cylinder liners with a high-wear-resistance, near-mirror-finish iron-carbon alloy applied by twin-wire arc spraying, cutting friction by up to 50 percent compared to grey cast-iron liners and reducing weight.

-• Piezoelectric direct injectors operate faster than solenoid units, enabling multiple injections per cycle for cleaner combustion, lower emissions, and optimised power delivery.
+Piezoelectric direct injectors operate faster than solenoid units, enabling multiple injection events per cycle for more precise fuel delivery and optimised power output.

-• A closed-deck block provides the structural rigidity needed to sustain the high combustion pressures that allow the M177 to produce between 350 kW and 470 kW across its model range.
+A closed-deck block provides the structural rigidity needed to sustain the high combustion pressures that allow the M177 family to produce across its full output range.
+For a look at how forced induction compares to naturally aspirated design more broadly, that piece covers the core tradeoffs the M177's engineers were navigating.

 Lee Hamrick